 As well as your personal preferences, your existing skills are an important indicator of the direction in which you could head.
 Reflect on your skillset with the following questions:

 - What qualifications and experience do I have?

-- What are my key strengths, transferable skills and specific skills?
+- What are my key strengths, transferrable skills and specific skills?